pittma/dpitt.me/blog/2019-03-04-linear-language-games.md

 imagine the "rules" of a language game might be: A can be red, A can be blue, and conjunction is standard tool in logic.
 It's only when we try to put them together that we find that they cease to be logical.
 It's this point that Wittgenstein was trying to illustrate.
-There isn't a singular, univeral structure which language can be reduced to<sup>[1]</sup>.
+There isn't a singular, universal structure which language can be reduced to<sup>[1]</sup>.

-## 3 Language Games in Mathematics
+# Language Games in Mathematics

 Wittgenstein also believed that language games were present in mathematics.
 Arguably, this is in opposition to the viewpoint of earlier Wittgenstein and